Programmable Spectral Filter Arrays using Phase Spatial Light Modulator

-where $p(x, y)$ is the $8$-bit image displayed on the video port and $\gamma(\cdot)$ is the ``gamma curve'' of the SLM, or the mapping of this $8$-bit number to voltage applied at the SLM.
-With this, the expression for the spatial gradients of $\phi(\bfx; \lambda)$ can be written as
+The differences between the ideal measurements and the acquired ones can be attributed to strong phase gradients introduced near discontinuities in the pattern displayed on the SLM; for example, consider the random tiling in row 4 as well as regions of high gradients in row 1 of Fig.~\ref{fig:restore_net_outputs}.
+Consider the spatially-varying phase retardation $\phi(\bfx; \lambda)$ introduced by the SLM; from (\ref{eq:lc04}), this is given as

-The expression of the gradient above can be broken into three terms: \begin{itemize}[leftmargin=*] \item $ \frac{\partial \Delta n}{d \gamma}:$ the change in birefringence as a function of voltage across the LC cell --- this is a device-specific property, \item $\frac{\partial \gamma}{\partial p}:$ gradient of the voltage applied at an SLM pixel as a function of the SLM index value used to control the SLM; this is a term that is determined by the \textit{gamma} curve that we select, and \item $\frac{\partial p}{\partial \bfx}:$ the spatial gradients of the display pattern sent to the SLM. \end{itemize} Our goal is to keep the gradient as small as possible so as to minimize the undesirable effect of light tilts.
-While it is possible to get a zero-valued gradient simply by displaying a constant pattern $p(x, y) = p$, such a choice is inconsistent with a spectral filter array.
+The local distortions to the wavefront can be characterized by the spatial gradients of $\phi$.
+The voltage is related to the pattern as $v(x, y) = \gamma(p(x, y))$ where $p(x, y)$ is the $8$-bit image displayed on the video port and $\gamma(\cdot)$ is the ``gamma curve'' of the SLM, or the mapping of this $8$-bit number to voltage applied at the SLM.
+The spatial gradients of $\phi(\bfx; \lambda)$ can be written as

-\paragraph{Designing the gamma curve.} To simplify the overall design problem, while minimizing the effect of the phase gradient, we choose a gamma curve $\gamma$ for the SLM such that
+The term $ \frac{\partial \Delta n}{d \gamma}$ is a device-specific property that dictates change in birefringence as a function of cell voltage.
+To simplify the overall design problem, while minimizing the effect of the phase gradient, we choose a gamma curve $\gamma$ for the SLM such that

-where $c_0$ is a constant.
-This is equivalent to the selecting a $\gamma$ such that $\Delta n(\gamma(p))$ is affine in $p$.
-The procedure for designing this gamma curve requires knowledge of the phase retardance induced by the SLM at different input voltages; we illustrate the procedure for this in Figure \ref{fig:gamma} and provide a detailed description in the Appendix.
-With this choice, the phase gradient in (\ref{eq:phasegrad01}) reduces to
+where $c_0$ is a constant (see section~\ref{sec:gamma} for details).
+This gives a simplified expression for the phase gradient induced by the SLM:

-and hence, the phase gradient is directly controlled by the smoothness of the pattern we display.
+\textit{Hence, the phase distortion is simply a scaled-version of the gradient of the pattern displayed on the SLM.}